Puppy Bowl: Ratings

 Puppy Bowl XII aired on February 7, 2016, and was watched by about 2.2 million viewers in its initial airing (a drop of about 21% over 2015), and 9.3 million viewers (including time-shifted viewing) over all airings.
 It was the number one non-sports program on cable among adults aged 25-to-54 and among women aged 18-to-49 during its initial 3 PM-to-5 PM airing.
 It was the number two most-watched program on all television (cable and broadcast) from 3 PM-to-5 PM among adults aged 25-to-54 and among women aged 18-to-49.
 Only the Super Bowl itself had more viewers.
 This was the fourth year in a row that the Puppy Bowl's initial airing was the second most-watched program in the nation those demographic groups.

 Puppy Bowl XVI aired on February 2, 2020.

 Puppy Bowl XVII aired on February 7, 2021.

 Puppy Bowl XVIII aired on February 13, 2022.

-Puppy Bowl XIX aired on February 12, 2023, and was simulcast on Animal Planet, TBS, Discovery Channel, Discovery+ and HBO Max.
+Puppy Bowl XIX aired on February 12, 2023, and was simulcast on Animal Planet, TBS, Discovery Channel, Discovery+ and HBO Max (now Max).
 It was the first puppy bowl to go into overtime.

+Puppy Bowl XX aired on February 11, 2024.

+Puppy Bowl XXI aired on February 9, 2025.

 Advertising revenue for the 2013 show was up 19% over 2012, and drew a number of new advertisers.
 For the first time, Animal Planet allowed commercial branding of its "stadium" in 2013 as well.
 It was referred to throughout the program as the "GEICO Puppy Bowl Stadium".
 An aggregate of 12.4 million viewers watched part of all six airings of the Puppy Bowl in 2013.